amirZareie/EdgeVision/README.md

 ```

-# Install and use Label Studio, Group B
+# Install and use Label Studio

 This guide explains how to create a Python virtual environment named **`LabelStudioEnv`** on Raspberry Pi OS and install **Label Studio** inside it.